navendu-pottekkat/navendu-pottekkat/README.md

 ### Hi there, I'm Navendu 👋

-Machine Learning Engineer working in Deep Learning, Computer Vision and Memristive systems.
+Engineer working in Machine Learning, Memristive Systems, Service Meshes and everything inbetween.

-I mostly work on open-source projects in Machine Learning, Web Development and Cloud-Native Development.

 I am also skilled in TensorFlow, TensorFlow JS and I am a certified Rasa Chatbot Developer.